jevido/bakery/README.md

 ## Update Workflow

-- Backend endpoint `POST /api/system/update` executes `scripts/update.sh`, which pulls the latest code, reinstalls dependencies, rebuilds the frontend, applies migrations, and restarts the `bakery` systemd service.
+- Backend endpoint `POST /api/system/update` executes `infrastructure/scripts/update.sh`, which pulls the latest code, reinstalls dependencies, rebuilds the app, applies migrations, and restarts the `bakery` systemd service.
 - Update progress is reflected in the activity feed sourced from the `tasks` table.

 ## Logging & Analytics